 Restaurant Revitalization Fund

 (RRF) – The Restaurant Revitalization Fund provides funding to restaurants equal to their pandemic-related revenue loss.
 It can be as much as $10 million per business but no more than $5 million per location.
 If funds are used for eligible expenses no later than March 11, 2023, the money given does not need to be repaid.
-Restaurant Revitalization Fund application approvals extend through 6/30/22 (check this date – should it be 2022?).
+Restaurant Revitalization Fund application approvals extend through 6/30/2022.

 Restaurant Resiliency Program